-4) 1099-R reporting and tax withholding
+4) Tax withholding and 1099-R reporting

-If your plan is on a self-directed platform, Form 1099-R distribution reporting will generally be handled by the investment custodian and you don't have to do anything.
-Otherwise, we will outsource that reporting for electronic filing...which means you don't have to do anything except file copies that will be sent to you!
+If your plan is on a self-directed platform, tax withholding and Form 1099-R distribution reporting will generally be handled by the investment custodian and you don't have to do anything.

+Otherwise, we will assist you with the withholding through EFTPS (Electronic Federal Tax Payment System) as required under IRS rules - checks are payable to us for processing through our system (just follow our directions).
+We outsource that reporting for electronic filing...which means you don't have to do anything except file copies that will be sent to you!
 (However, if there was withholding during the year, you still have to file Form 945, which reconciles the deposits made during the year.
 We will prepare this form for you with filing instructions.)